-Yoga meditation is an exercise that combines yoga and meditation.
-There are several different postures.
-Some are activating poses such as sun salutations and arm balances, while others are relaxing poses.
+Yoga meditation practice is an exercise that combines both meditation and yoga.
+As such, you get all the benefits of each form to maximize your healthy lifestyle.
+There are several different postures to help you focus on the present moment.
+Some are activating physical poses such as sun salutations and arm balances, while others are relaxing poses.

 Activating poses stimulate the sympathetic nervous system, otherwise known as the fight-flight-freeze response.
 Activating poses helps us focus on the present and our surroundings.
 Relaxing poses activate the parasympathetic nervous system and promote stress reduction.

-If you are interested in making yoga exercise or meditation practice a part of your daily life, we recommend finding a class or instructor to help guide you through the process.
+If you are interested in making yoga exercise or mindfulness meditation practice a part of your daily life, we recommend finding a yoga class or instructor to help guide you through the process.

 Remember to focus on the present moment and your breath.
 Relax and let go of any expectations or preconceived notions about what yoga or meditation should be.
 Above all, be patient with yourself and enjoy the journey!